How Sir William Stephenson, the man called Intrepid, opened Whitby’s Camp X

 The CBC estimated between 500 and 2,000 British, Canadian and American spies were trained at the the site and sent to every theatre of the war.

-There is debate regarding whether James Bond writer Ian Fleming was among those trained at Camp X, but what isn’t is that Stephenson was a major basis for the superspy character.
-“James Bond is a highly romanticised version of a true spy.
+There is debate regarding whether James Bond writer Ian Fleming was among those trained at Camp X, but what isn’t debatable is that Stephenson was a major basis for the superspy character.
+“James Bond is a highly romanticized version of a true spy.
 The real thing is… William Stephenson,” Fleming reflected.

 Roald Dahl, later famous for novels like Charlie and the Chocolate Factory also attended the Camp.

-As the war ended in 1945 so did the training, although radio transmitting would continue until 1969.
-Igor Gouzenko, the Soviet cypher clerk whose defection sparked the Cold War was housed on site for two years.
+As the war ended in 1945, so did the training, although radio transmitting would continue until 1969.
+Igor Gouzenko, the Soviet cypher clerk whose defection sparked the Cold War, was housed on-site for two years.

 All the buildings were destroyed in 1969 and the site is now Intrepid Park, a flattened park where artifacts are sometimes still found.
-The Regional Headquarters hosted a display of these artifact from 2012 to 2020, one of numerous tributes to Camp X and Stephenson in the region.
+The Regional Headquarters hosted a display of these artifacts from 2012 to 2020, one of numerous tributes to Camp X and Stephenson in the region.

-Stephenson retired to Bermuda where he died January 31, 1989.
+Stephenson retired to Bermuda, where he died Jan.
+31, 1989.

-insauga's Editorial Standards and Policies advertising
+INsauga's Editorial Standards and Policies